minprog/hangman/classic/hangman.md

 ## Assignment 2

-Having discussed your diagram and having changed it depending on the feedback and questions from your teaching assistant, you can implement your `Lexicon` class.
-Place it inside the `hangman.py` source file.
+Having discussed your diagram, and having changed it based on the feedback and questions from your teaching assistant, you can implement your `Lexicon` class.
+Place it inside the `hangman.py` source file above the started code.

 Note that the loading of words is demonstrated in Harvard's [Python lecture](/lectures/python-david)!
 It uses a **set** to store words, but that is not necessarily the best choice for this problem.
 Adapt the code as needed.